When Your Own Son Tries to Steal Your Whole Kingdom — Modern Paraphrase | nocap.bible

 "If you come with me, you'll just be a burden.
 But if you go back to the city and tell Absalom, 'I'll serve you, O king, just as I served your father' — you can undermine Ahithophel's counsel from the inside.
 Zadok and Abiathar the priests are there.
 Whatever you hear from the palace, tell them.
 Their sons Ahimaaz and Jonathan will relay everything to me."

 David was down but he wasn't out.
 Even in the middle of the worst day of his life, he was thinking strategically.
-Hushai went back into the city just as Absalom was entering Jerusalem — the timing was almost too perfect.
+Hushai went back into the city just as was entering — the timing was almost too perfect.

-This is the moment where you see that faith and wisdom aren't opposites.
-David prayed for God to confuse Ahithophel's counsel AND sent Hushai to be the answer to that prayer.
+This is the moment where you see that faith and aren't opposites.
+David prayed for God to confuse counsel AND sent Hushai to be the answer to that prayer.
 He trusted God with the outcome while doing everything he could with what he had.
 That's not a lack of faith — that's faith with feet on it. 💯